A topic from the subject of Analytical Chemistry in Chemistry.

 • Hypothesis testing involves testing a proposed hypothesis against experimental data.

-• Null hypothesis states that there is no significant difference, while alternative hypothesis proposes a difference.
+• The null hypothesis states that there is no significant difference, while the alternative hypothesis proposes a difference.

 Equipment and Techniques